WaleedHayat17/SOC-Honeypot-Sentinel/README.md

 🧠 What Is This?

 Welcome to my Azure SOC Honeypot Project!
-This lab is all about exploring how attackers behave when they encounter a vulnerable system — and how defenders can detect and investigate that behavior using Microsoft Sentinel, Log Analytics, and KQL.
-Think of it as your own digital battleground: I set up the bait (a honeypot VM), tracked the incoming attacks, and then visualized them on a global map 🌍📍.
+This lab is all about exploring how attackers behave when they encounter a vulnerable system —and how defenders can detect and investigate that behavior using Microsoft Sentinel, Log Analytics, and KQL.
+Think of it as your own digital battleground: I set up the bait (a honeypot VM), tracked the incoming attacks, and then visualized them on a global map.

 I’ve included screenshots at each step 📸 so you can follow along visually and build your own version with ease!